chrisdonahue/sheetsage/README.md

 `git clone git@github.com:chrisdonahue/sheetsage.git --single-branch`

 Because Sheet Sage has a considerable number of (fairly brittle) dependencies, development through Docker is strongly recommended.
-To do so, navigate to the `docker` directory and run the `./run.sh` script, which will launch a development container in the background.
-Then run ./shell.sh to tunnel into the container.
+To do so, navigate to the `docker` directory and run the `./run.sh` script, which will launch a development container in the background (any changes to the library on the host will propagate to the container).
+Then run `./shell.sh` to tunnel into the container.

 Once in the container, try running `python -m unittest discover -v` to run the test cases.
 You may also need to run `python -m sheetsage.assets` to download *all* development assets.